Design for Non-Designers: Part 3

 - Design for Non-Designers: Part 2, about UX and content principles.

-I’m turning this series into a book!
+Get the book!
 Hello Web Design will contain not only the above information but also theory and best-practices in down-to-earth and easy-to-understand terms aimed at programmers and non-designers.
 Recently raised $22,000+ on Kickstarter!

 Thanks everyone, I hope this series helps you!
 For any questions or comments, you’re welcome to follow and message me on Twitter.